scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 platform.getCurrentValidators({subnetID: string}) ->
 {
     validators: []{
-        startTime: int,
+        startTime: string,
-        endTime: int,
+        endTime: string,
+        stakeAmount: string, (optional)
+        nodeID: string,
-        weight: int, (optional)
+        weight: string, (optional)
+        rewardOwner: {
+            locktime: string,
+            threshold: string,
+            addresses: string[]
+        },
+        potentialReward: string,
+        delegationFee: string,
+        uptime: string,
+        connected: boolean
+    },
+    delegators: []{
+        startTime: string,
+        endTime: string,
-        stakeAmount: int, (optional)
+        stakeAmount: string, (optional)
-        address: string
-        nodeID: string
+        nodeID: string,
+        rewardOwner: {
+            locktime: string,
+            threshold: string,
+            addresses: string[]
+        },
+        potentialReward: string,
     }
 }
 ```

 * `subnetID` is the subnet whose current validators are returned.
 If omitted, returns the current validators of the Primary Network.
+* `validators`:
     * `startTime` is the Unix time when the validator starts validating the Subnet.
     * `endTime` is the Unix time when the validator stops validating the Subnet.
+    * `stakeAmount` is the amount of nAVAX this validator staked.
+Omitted if `subnetID` is not the Primary Network.
+    * `nodeID` is the validator's node ID.
     * `weight` is the validator's weight when sampling validators.
 Omitted if `subnetID` is the Primary Network.
+    * `rewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
+    * `potentialReward` is the potential reward earned from staking
+    * `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them.
+    * `uptime` is the % of time the queried node has reported the peer as online.
+    * `connected` is if the node is connected to the network
+* `delegators`:
+    * `startTime` is the Unix time when the delegator started.
+    * `endTime` is the Unix time when the delegator stops.
-* `stakeAmount` is the amount of nAVAX this validator staked.
+    * `stakeAmount` is the amount of nAVAX this delegator staked.
 Omitted if `subnetID` is not the Primary Network.
-* `nodeID` is the validator's node ID.
+    * `nodeID` is the validating node's node ID.
+    * `rewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
+    * `potentialReward` is the potential reward earned from staking

 #### Example Call